frankcohen/ReflectionsOS/README.md

 ![Reflections Mobile Experiences](Reflections_logo.jpg)

 Many times I imagine making a mobile application connected to the Internet.
 For example, a watch that shows videos of my children growing-up on my wrist.
-And the same project is re-used for creative makers to make their own entertaining experiences.
+And the same project is re-used for creative makers to build their own entertaining experiences.
 Reflections is the architecture and the wrist watch is the first application.

-Reflections integrates video displays, Bluetooth, Wifi, SD storage, sound, and a bunch of sensors (compass/magnetometer, gestures, accelerometer).
+Reflections integrates video displays, Bluetooth, Wifi, SD flash storage, sound, and a bunch of sensors (compass/magnetometer, gestures, accelerometer, time of flight TOF sensor).
 It is battery powered, powered managed from software, and charges from USB.
 It is small in size (34 mm round) and powerful from an ESP32-S3 dual core processor.
 Reflections software, hardware, and cloud components are open-source (GPL v3) so anyone can use it and they must contribute improvements back to the project.

 ![Reflections Mobile Experiences](https://github.com/frankcohen/ReflectionsOS/blob/main/Docs/images/ReflectionsIntro.jpg)